 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer
+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$

-Accelerated filer $\Box$

-Non-accelerated filer □

 Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: